touhid1/Capstone-Project---Manual-Testing/README.md

   - Linked Test Case ID

 If no bugs were found:
-A statement was included confirming successful execution.
+A statement confirming successful execution was included.

 ---